 A. No. The majority of other platforms that the students will use in the classroom will be accessed via the internet.

 A. It is the student’s responsibility to ensure that their laptop/device is charged and ready for lessons.
 For this reason, we are offering devices with a minimum battery life of six hours through the lease purchase scheme, and recommend that parents buying on the high street, choose a device with a similar battery life.

 However, students will be able to recharge their laptop whilst they are in school (we know that there will be mistakes made and charging will be forgotten sometimes – we have all been there).
 We are planning to install charging stations at strategic points around the school.
-These would include both key stage hubs, and the Library.

 Q. I’m really pleased to hear that lockers are being explored and brought in.
 Is it true that students can share a locker?
 In September I will have 2 children at Kingsmead.